jordyborg/project0/README.md

 ## ___Unsuccessful___ game features

-- Wasn't able ot assign either player to choose either X or O
+- Wasn't able ot assign either player to choose either 'X' or 'O'.
-- Restart Button is not functioning
+- Restart Button is not functioning.
-- Score wasn't able to be kept
+- Score wasn't able to be kept.

-the approach taken, installation instructions, unsolved problems, etc.
+- Once their is a winner, there is no line going through the winning combination.

 ## Links